 Instructions

 This is an overview of the instructions.
-For the complete directions just scroll down to the bottom!
+For complete directions, scroll down to the bottom!

-- Clean the stone fruit, remove the pit and chop into small pieces.
+- Clean the stone fruit, remove the pit, and chop into small pieces.
 Measure exactly 6 cups.

 - Measure ¼ cup of sugar and combine it with the Sure-Jell.
-Sprinkle it into the apricots, mix again and set it on the stovetop on high and bring to a boil, stirring constantly.
+Sprinkle it into the apricots, mix again, and set it on the stovetop on high and bring to a boil, stirring constantly.

-- When it comes to a hard boil add the remaining cups of sugar.
-Stir vigorously until the sugar dissolves and continue stirring the entire time.
+- When it comes to a hard boil, add the remaining cups of sugar.
+Stir vigorously until the sugar dissolves, and continue stirring the entire time.

 - Return it to a hard boil.
 Boil it for exactly one minute.